davejachimiak/minitest-spec-expect/README.md

 # minitest-spec-expect
-...adds the expect syntax for minitest.
+Expect syntax for minitest.
 It was made out of love for Rspec2's expect syntax and Minitest's lightweight feel.
 ## Install
 In your Gemfile: